 DEPARTMENT OF PAIN & PALLIATIVE ONCOLOGY

-Rohilkhand cancer institute is one of the Premiere Centers of Pain & Palliative Oncology established in the city of Bareilly, Uttar Pradesh, India.
-The institute was started with the intention of providing patients with State-of-the-art Pain & Palliative Oncology facilities of international standards with comprehensive cancer care at affordable, nominal charges.
-Pain & Palliative care services are designed to focus on the active total care of the person suffering from both cancerous & non-cancerous advanced diseases. prevent and relieve the patient from both physical pain and psychological problems through early identification and assessment.
+Rohilkhand Cancer Institute is one of the premier centres of Pain & Palliative Oncology established in the city of Bareilly, Uttar Pradesh, India.
+The institute was started with the intention of providing patients with State-of-the-art Pain and palliative Oncology facilities of international standards with comprehensive cancer care at affordable, nominal charges.
+Pain and palliative care services are designed to focus on the active total care of the person suffering from both cancerous & non-cancerous advanced diseases. prevent and relieve the patient from both physical pain and psychological problems through early identification and assessment.
 It is not just pain that results in agony for the patients and their caregivers.
 Very often, there are associated symptoms such as extreme weakness, fatigue, loss of appetite, nausea & vomiting, constipation and insomnia.
 In addition, they have psychological symptoms like anxiety, depression, fear of suffering, irritability and even anger.

 What is palliative care?

 The World Health Organization (WHO) defines palliative care as, ‘an approach that improves the quality of life of patients and their families facing a life-threatening illness, through the prevention and relief of suffering by means of early identification and impeccable assessment and treatment of pain and other problems, physical, psychosocial and spiritual.’

 Many are under the assumption that having cancer means one has to suffer pain as well.
 This is not true.
 According to international human rights law, relief of pain is a human right and every person should have access to pain relief.